bitrise-io/replica/README.md

 Creates and boots a `vagrant` VM, from a `vagrant` box, in the directory you specify.

-__This step takes about 4 mins and requires about 20 GB free disk space in total__.
+__This step takes about 4 mins and requires about 20 GB free disk space in total without `Xcode.app` sync__, if you allow `Xcode.app` to be synced into the VM that will take an additional ~15 mins and ~10 GB disk space (the size of `Xcode.app`).

 ## Links